arduino/docs-content/content/hardware/02.hero/shields/spe-shield/tutorials/getting-started/spe-getting-started.md

 ### Opta RS-485 Interface

 The Arduino Opta boards represent the end devices in this system, receiving commands via RS-485 and executing the requested actions.
-Each Opta configures pins 2-13 as digital outputs and listens for specific command formats on its serial interface.
-The boards can process three types of commands: reading individual pin states, writing to specific pins, or reading all pin states at once.

 ![Opta as Endpoint](assets/SPE-rs485-transducer-end.png)

-When an Opta receives a command, it parses the instruction, performs the requested operation, and sends back a formatted response.
+When an Opta receives a command, it parses the instruction, performs the requested operation.
 This simple protocol allows the central SPE controller to remotely monitor and control multiple Opta boards across the RS-485 network, creating a flexible and scalable industrial control system.

 ```arduino
 In progress